Autocomplete Live Search Box using PHP, MySQL and Ajax

 }

-Using Ajax suggest_city.php (url parameter) executed.
+suggest_city.php (url parameter) is executed by Ajax request.
 Value of the city is used as data parameter for Ajax request.
 We are writing the response in the <p> tag with id as "sugg_city".

 Now let's see the code for suggest_city.php